-2. Helps Manage High Blood Pressure and Improves Heart Health
+2. Improves Heart Health

 3. Relieves Pain and Muscle Soreness

-Studies have shown that watermelon’s supply of the amino acid l-citrulline is effective at reducing muscle soreness.
-(6) One particular Journal of Agricultural and Food Chemistry study looked at watermelon juice as a functional drink for athletes and observed that after 24 hours of supplementing with watermelon juice, athletes experienced improved heart rates that were more beneficial for muscle recovery in addition to less overall soreness and muscle aches.
+One of the top 10 benefits of watermelon is its ability to promote muscle recovery and alleviate aches and pains in athletes.
+Interestingly enough, one study in the Journal of Agricultural and Food Chemistry looked at the effects of watermelon juice as a functional drink for athletes.
+After 24 hours of supplementation, athletes experienced improved heart rates that were more beneficial for muscle recovery in addition to less overall soreness and muscle aches.
+(10)

-4. Prevents Kidney Stones
+4. May Prevent Kidney Stones

-6. Can Help Fight Cancer
+6. May Help Fight Cancer Cells

 7. Protects Skin Health